Arbin-17/AI-Study-Assistant/README.md

 ---

-## 6. Limitations & Future Scope 🔧

-### 💡 Limitations:
+💡 Limitations:
-- API usage limit.
+- API has daily usage limits depending on your key's quota.
-- Depends on prompt quality.
+- Output quality depends on the clarity and quality of prompts.
-- Exposing API key is risky.
+- Exposing the API key publicly is a major security risk.

-### 🚀 Future Scope:
-- Add image/text input support.
-- Improve user interface.
-- Secure deployment with authentication.
+- Requires internet connection and API access for each run.

 ---